*South Pas Back Then

 The Plunge was Olympic size with a dive platform and diving board.
 From the dive platform, one could look behind and see who was playing tennis.

 To get admission, kids would pay at the front desk and get a locker key.
 After changing, you would pin the key to your trunks.
 Keys could always be found at the bottom of the pool.
-You also had to bring your own towel.
+You also had to bring your towel.

 One large South Pas family was always there so the pool's nickname was "family name" Pee Hole.
 I remember girls telling me that they brought gum to The Plunge to hold curtains shut when changing.
 The boys changing area was one open room.
 The only strict rule I remember was washing your feet before entering the pool.